vikipha/imap_monkey_task/readme.md

 pytest .
 ```

-### Other
+### Notes
-- Code is typed, you can check it by running `mypy .` from pipenv shell (dev packages required, see running test above).
+- Code is typed, you can check it by running `mypy .` from pipenv shell (dev packages required, see the "running test" above).
 - Code is formatted by [Black](https://github.com/psf/black/).
 - [Isort](https://pycqa.github.io/isort/) is used for sorting imports.